Sean Murphy Player Props: Braves vs. Orioles

 Sean Murphy At The Plate

-- Among qualified hitters in MLB action, his batting average ranks 33rd, his on-base percentage ranks sixth, and he is second in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 40th, his on-base percentage ranks seventh, and he is second in the league in slugging.

-- In 44.8% of his games this season, Murphy has had at least one RBI.
-He's picked up more than one in 17.2% and driven in three or more of his team's runs in five contests.
+- Murphy has had an RBI in 13 games this season (43.3%), including five multi-RBI outings (16.7%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.